A new place to get help with your mental health and wellbeing.

 Experiencing Trauma – When you experience an Adverse Childhood experience (ACE) it is recognised as a traumatic event-your body’s defences kick in creating a chemical and stress response which helps you respond in the moment.
 However, following this you can also experience feelings of sadness, anger and guilt which can develop into depression and post-traumatic stress disorder (PTSD).
 When thinking about these traumatic events it is important to see these as things that have happened to you and to consider how can I make sense of these rather than what is wrong with me.
 Trusted emotionally available adults can be very helpful in helping us make sense of our feelings, our relationships and our experiences, and give us a sense of hope in moving forward.

-Other Medical Conditions – Our physical and mental health are linked.
-People who live with a long-term physical condition such as diabetes or asthma are also likely to experience mental health problems, such as depression and anxiety.
+Other Medical Conditions – People who live with long-term physical conditions, such as diabetes and severe asthma, may also be more prone to experience threats to mental health and wellbeing – including experiencing anxiety and depression.